 || Stanford 2020 has its cheer squad

-here, they are seen dancing with the trademark Stanford
+too.
+And here, they are seen dancing with

-West Indies, cricket is interlinked with Carib Beer -
+across the West Indies, cricket is interlinked with

-the beer of the caribbean.
-And Carib girls
+Carib Beer - the beer of the caribbean.
+And

 "I needed a Stiff one for darts Streak," said the blonde, hairdresser Emma before her Sunday 7th January 2001 interruption of the Embassy World Championships at Lakeside Country Club in Frimley Green .
 Emma, 20, had joked to pals for years about baring all on live TV and a visit to the annual championships in Firmley, Surrey gave her the perfect chance.
 "It was something I wanted to do for ages but I was really nervous so my friends gave me a tequilla."
 After making a quick trip to the ladies room to take off her undies, Emma returned to her seat to wait for the moment.
 "I tried to time it between sets because I didn't want to put the players off.
 Then I whipped off my trousers and T-shirt and ran out."
 Title holder Ted Hankey had just gone 2-0 up in his best-of-five-sets match against Shaun Greatbatch when the young woman ran on to the Lakeside Country Club stage and waved her arms.
 Both players were unsettled and the match was halted while security staff nabbed her.
 After a delay of 20 minutes, the players reappeared on stage and the break seemed to have done littleto detract from Hankey's concentration as the 32-year-old quickly wrapped up a 3-0 win.